 – Gliese 433, only 30 light years away, falls way below naked eye visibility with a luminosity of 9.81, and although it is on the main sequence, it is a cool red star with a M1V classification.
 It has a confirmed planet 5.3 times the size of Earth, orbiting it at a distance of only 5.4 million miles, which equates to 0.05809212096282 AU.

 Notable Deep Sky Objects

-Hydra Galaxy Cluster; as galaxy clusters go, the Hydra cluster is slightly bigger than average, and its 157 members, which are all bright galaxies, span more than ten million light years.
-The two largest members, NGC 3309 and NGC 3311, are both elliptical galaxies but for the most part, the galaxies in this large cluster are all significantly bigger than the Milky Way at about 150,000 light years across.
-Nonetheless, the Hydra Cluster of galaxies is better known for the large proportion of dark matter that makes up its combined mass.
-The Hydra Cluster is about 190 million light years away, and form a part of the much larger Hydra-Centaurus Supercluster of galaxies that include galaxies that properly fall in the constellations Centaurus and Norma as well.
+– Hydra Galaxy Cluster (Abell 1060), as galaxy clusters go, is slightly bigger than average, and contains 157 bright galaxies which span more than ten million light years.
+The three largest members includes the elliptical galaxies NGC 3309 and NGC 3311, and the spiral galaxy NGC 3312, which at around 150,000 light years across are significantly bigger than the Milky Way with a diameter of 100,000 light years.
+Nonetheless, the Hydra Cluster of galaxies is better known for the abnormally large proportion of dark matter that makes up its combined mass.
+The Hydra Cluster is about 190 million light years away, and forms a part of the much larger Hydra-Centaurus Supercluster of galaxies that include galaxies that properly fall in the constellations of Centaurus and Norma.

-Tombaugh’s Globular Cluster (NGC 5694, Caldwell 66); although this cluster was discovered by William Herschel as long ago as 1784, it was Clyde Tombaugh who in 1932, was first to determine its nature as a globular cluster.
-It is also one of the oldest known globular clusters around the Milky Way, with an estimated age of about 12 billion years.
-The cluster has an apparent visual magnitude of 10.2.
+– Tombaugh’s Globular Cluster (NGC 5694, Caldwell 66), although discovered by William Herschel as long ago as 1784, was only determined to be globular cluster by Clyde Tombaugh in 1932, who had discovered Pluto two years earlier.
+At 12 billion years old, NGC 5694 is one of the oldest known globular clusters of the Milky Way, and shines with an apparent visual magnitude of 10.2.